Geerodge/georgemc.co.uk/src/guides/website-checklist.md

 ---
-title: "Quick Website Checklist (Backed by Evidence)"
+title: "Website Checklist (Backed by Evidence)"
 description: "Many websites fail to capture their customers attention.
-This quick website checklist will highlight those problems and increase your sales or conversions."
+This easy website checklist will highlight those problems and increase your sales or conversions."
 seo:
     title: "Quick Website Checklist (With Evidence) | George McEntegart"
     description: "Many websites fail to capture their customers attention.
-This quick website checklist will highlight those problems and increase your sales or conversions."
+This easy website checklist will highlight those problems and increase your sales or conversions."
 date: 2023-03-11
 layout: "post"
 ---